-On Monday, from morning to mid-afternoon, Nice’s colourful, sun-drenched Cours Saleya flea market (just behind the Promenade des Anglais) is filled with around 200 flea market vendors selling a variety of fairly high-quality antiques, collectibles and fascinating French bric-a-brac.
+On Monday, from morning to mid-afternoon, Nice’s colorful, sun-drenched Cours Saleya flea market (just behind the Promenade des Anglais) is filled with around 200 flea market vendors selling a variety of fairly high-quality antiques, collectibles, and fascinating French bric-a-brac.

 The Brocante Saleya is a great flea market for visitors who are as interested in sun and people-watching as they are in purchasing collectibles.
 You will hear many languages being spoken and some vendors speak English, as well as Italian.